Call for Submissions: 2021 NFIB Doctoral Dissertation Award in Entrepreneurship and Independent Business

 - A document including a one-page/500-word dissertation abstract and a 20-page/12,000-word dissertation summary.
 Please use one-inch margins and 12-point Times Roman font.

 SUBMISSION DEADLINE AND DATES

-Submissions should be sent electronically no later than 5:00 pm, Eastern Standard Time (UTC -5 hours), January 15, 2020 to Peter G. Klein at email@example.com
+Submissions should be sent electronically no later than 5:00 pm, Eastern Standard Time (UTC -5 hours), January 15, 2021 to Sarah Jack at email@example.com

 Authors can submit their work for consideration for only one of the ENT Division’s dissertation awards.
 Thus, those who submit for the NFIB Award cannot also be eligible for the Heizer Award and vice versa.
 It is the submitter’s responsibility to submit to the Award which best fits the nominated work.